dlopuch/apa102-java-rpi/README.md

 # apa102-java-rpi
 Raspi/Odroid SPI driver lib for APA-102's, using [Pi4j](http://pi4j.com/) to do all the hard SPI control stuff.

+Control APA-102 LED strips directly from a Raspi without any additional hardware (no pixelpushers, no fadecandy, etc.)

 To use:

 ```java